Immigration to Europe: Germany

-In Germany, the National Democratic Party and the Alternative for Germany oppose immigration.
+In Germany, the conservative CDU, the left-wing populist BSW, the far-right and the right-wing populist Alternative for Germany and the neo-Nazi National Democratic Party oppose immigration.

 In 2018, a poll by Pew Research found that a majority (58%) wanted fewer immigrants to be allowed into the country, 30% wanted to keep the current level and 10% wanted to increase immigration.

 According to a 2018 Yougov poll, 72% of Germans opposed accepting more migrants into the country.

+The 2015–16 New Year's Eve sexual assaults in Cologne ended the atmosphere of euphoria earlier in the year when hundreds of thousands of migrants had arrived in Germany.
+Four violent crimes committed during the week of 18 July 2016, three of them by asylum seekers, created significant political pressure for changes in the Angela Merkel administration policy of welcoming refugees.
+The Siegaue rape case as well as the murders of Mia Valentin and Susanna Feldmann intensified the discussion about admitting migrants.
+The 2024 Solingen stabbing has reignited debates over migration policies in Germany ahead of upcoming regional elections.

 Greece

-In February 2020, more than 10 000 individuals attempted to cross the border between Greece and Turkey after Turkish president Recep Tayyip Erdoğan opened its border to Europe, but they were blocked by Greek army and police forces.
+In February 2020, more than 10,000 individuals attempted to cross the border between Greece and Turkey after Turkish president Recep Tayyip Erdoğan opened its border to Europe, but they were blocked by Greek army and police forces.
 Hundreds of Greek soldiers and armed police resisted the trespassers and fired tear gas at them.
 Among those who attempted to cross were individuals from Africa, Iran and Afghanistan.
 Greece responded by refusing to accept asylum applications for a month.

 In March 2020, migrants set fires and threw Molotov cocktail firebombs over to the Greek side in order to break down the border fence.
 Greek and European forces responded with tear gas and by trying to keep the fence intact.
-By 11 March, 348 people had been arrested and 44.353 cases of unlawful entry had been prevented.
+By 11 March 348 people had been arrested and 44,353 cases of unlawful entry had been prevented.